ciaranoc123/PEPF_Conformal/README.md

 The 'Quantile Regression DAM BM.ipynb' notebook serves as the main file for generating Quantile Forecasts.
 It imports and utilizes the functions defined in the Python scripts mentioned above.

+### Conformal Prediction Forecasting Library
+The 'Conformal Prediction Forecasting Library' directory contains the main code files used for forecasting using EnbPI and SPCI.
+Below is a list of files included:
+- Conformal Prediction For DAM & BM.ipynb: This is the main notebook file containing code for running different forecasting models.
+- EnbPI_SPCI_BM.py: Python script containing functions related to BM Forecasts for All CP Models.
+- EnbPI_SPCI_DAM.py: Python script containing functions related to DAM Forecasts for All CP Models.

+The 'Conformal Prediction For DAM & BM.ipynb' notebook serves as the main file for generating Quantile Forecasts.
+It imports and utilizes the functions defined in the Python scripts mentioned above.

 ### Quantile Trading Strategies
 This repository contains Python scripts and a Jupyter notebook implementing various quantile trading strategies for both the Day-Ahead Market (DAM) and Balancing Market (BM).